Forest Management Plan frequently asked questions

 What are the objectives of the plan?

-The draft plan is more concise and readable than the current FMP, with an increased focus on identifying and managing Noongar values, and the health of the south-west forests in the context of a drying and warming climate.
+The FMP focuses on managing south-west forests for the protection of Noongar values, and forest health in the context of a drying and warming climate.

 The four strategic goals are: